RemoteTravel/movies-wrapped/README.md

 Hello!
 I was looking to mess around with data I accumulated over 2022 (and perhaps now 2021 and 2023?).
 I used Python, and mainly Matplotlib, Pandas, and Numpy.
 As of 12/23/23, I am currently seeking employment as a software engineer or similar role.
 Feel free to reach out!
 Thank you.

+All historical data is from IMDB or Wikipedia.
+Some movies were removed for lack of data.
+Rating example = PG-13.
+Score example 9 out of 10.

 Function Descriptions:

 budgetBoxOffice: